mkfizi/tailstart/README.md

 * `npm run watch:prod` ─ Build and minify for production and watch for changes in real time.

 That's it.
 You may begin to develop your project with Tailstart.
 Don't forget to remove `.git` folder and then run `git init` should you want to push commits to your own repository.

-If you never heard of NPM before, this is the best time to start using it since modern web development work best with NPM.
-Refer to [NPM](https://www.npmjs.com/) for more informations.

 ## Usage